OEE Dashboards: 4 Examples with Excel, PowerBI, Grafana & Co.

 (Example: ENLYZE App)

 The OEE alone is already a good source of information about the status of production.
-However, the three components performance, quality, and availability, along with the time context, are relevant for a detailed assessment of productivity and deriving recommendations for action.
+However, the three components—performance, quality, and availability—and the temporal context are relevant for a detailed evaluation of productivity and the derivation of recommendations for action.

 The four most important KPIs that this dashboard should display are

-For a status inquiry, it is sufficient to display these four values in simple text boxes.
-For a detailed representation of OEE development, line charts are useful to show the OEE for individual locations or systems over a specific period to see whether a drastic change in OEE stems from the entire production or only from a part.
+For a status query, it is sufficient to represent these four values in simple text boxes.
+For a detailed representation of OEE development, line charts are practical, showing the OEE for individual locations or plants over a certain period to clarify whether a drastic change in OEE is due to the entire production or just a part of it.

-If you find the above dashboard too cluttered and only need a snapshot of the OEE, we recommend the following OEE overview, which presents the metric and its underlying factors per system and with selectable calculation period.
-This dashboard is ideal for getting a quick overview of the status of your production.
+If the above dashboard is too cluttered for you and you only need a snapshot of the OEE, we recommend the following OEE overview that displays the metric and its underlying factors per plant and with a selectable calculation period.
+This dashboard is ideal for a quick overview of your production status.

 (Example: ENLYZE PowerBI)